pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 #### Chapter 7
 * “Can’t achieve strategic until you’ve mastered the tactical.” pg 87
-* Types of work pg 88
 * Deliverables, outages, and compliance pg 88
 * Three management movements pg 89
+  * Theory of Constraints
+  * Toyota Production System
+  * Total Quality Management
 * WIP is the silent killer
 * Pace work to the bottleneck pg 90
+  * "... any improvements made *anywhere besides the bottleneck* are an illusion"
-* “...fast, predictable, and uninterrupted flow of planned work that delivers value to the business while minimizing the impact and disruption of unplanned work, so you can provide stable, predictable, and secure IT service.” pg 91
+* “... ensure the fast, predictable, and uninterrupted flow of planned work that delivers value to the business while minimizing the impact and disruption of unplanned work, so you can provide stable, predictable, and secure IT service.” pg 91
+* "... figure out how to control the release of work into IT Operations and, more importantly, ensure that your most constrained resources are doing only the work that serves the goal of the entire system, not just one silo."
 * Three Ways pg 91
+  1. **Fast flow of work as it moves from Development into IT Operations.** That is what is between the business and the customer.
+  1. **Shorten and amplify feedback loops, so we can fix quality at the source and avoid rework.**
+  1. **Create a culture that simultaneously fosters experimentation, learning from failure, and understanding that repetition and practice are the prerequisites to mastery.**
+* Four types of workpg pg 88 & 92
+  1. Business projects

 ### *Discussion Questions*
 * What can we implement/ How can we incorporate lessons?
+* What really resonated with you?

 <div style="page-break-after: always;"></div>